hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/206_what_we_believe_in.md

 You speak of the meat-eating Kshatriya.
 Meat or no meat, it is they who are the fathers of all that is noble and beautiful in Hinduism.
 Who wrote the Upanishads?
-Who was Râma?
+Who was Rāma?
 Who was Krishna?
 Who was Buddha?
 Who were the Tirthankaras of the Jains?
 Whenever the Kshatriyas have preached religion, they have given it to everybody; and whenever the Brahmins wrote anything, they would deny all right to others.
-Read the Gitâ and the Sutras of Vyâsa, or get someone to read them to you.
+Read the Gitā and the Sutras of Vyāsa, or get someone to read them to you.
 In the Gita the way is laid open to all men and women, to all caste and colour, but Vyasa tries to put meanings upon the Vedas to cheat the poor Shudras.
 Is God a nervous fool like you that the flow of His river of